Film and television financing in Australia: History of Government support

 At a number of times since the inception of the Australian film industry, the Australian government has experimented with quota-based support models, largely without success.
 At the same time, direct financial support for the industry was less forthcoming.
 The Government of New South Wales gave minor financial assistance to a number of productions in the 1930s.
 In 1945 the federal government created the Australian National Film Board, with a brief to produce documentaries.
 It was later known as the Commonwealth Film Unit and ultimately as Film Australia.

 Feature filmmaking in Australia, however, did not receive comprehensive government support until the 1970s.

 1970s

 During the 1970s, most Australian features were funded by the Australian Film Commission (established 1975) and its state government counterparts.

-John Gorton was Prime Minister of Australia from 1968–1971 and initiated several avenues of Government support for film and the arts, establishing the Australian Council for the Arts, the Australian Film Development Corporation and the National Film and Television Training School.
+John Gorton was Prime Minister of Australia from 1968 to 1971 and initiated several avenues of Government support for film and the arts, establishing the Australian Council for the Arts, the Australian Film Development Corporation and the National Film and Television Training School.
 Prime Minister Gough Whitlam continued to support Australian film.
 The South Australian Film Corporation was established in 1972 to promote and produce films, while the Australian Film Commission was created in 1975 to fund and produce internationally competitive films.